-We encourage you to view the Asian flush product reviews section of our website to gain a better understanding about the products that are currently available for people with alcohol flush.
+We encourage you to view the Asian flush product reviews section of our website to gain a better understanding about the products that are currently available.

-We also recommend checking out www.asianredness.com for a free controversial guide about Asian redness containing specific instructions about what we can do about it.
+We also recommend checking out www.asianredness.com for a free and controversial guide containing specific instructions about what we can do about the flush.

 - Facial flushing is a sign of ‘alcohol intolerance’ – Korean study looking at the relationship between alcohol flushing and high blood pressure.